Behavioral Health for kids – In their own school!

 See how Behavioral Health in the Schools can benefit kids: VIDEO LINK

-Great for the child, their families and their communities
+Great for the child, their families, and their communities

-With a federal behavioral health grant from the Health Resources and Human Services Agency (HRSA), ACHS has developed a behavioral health program which integrates directly with the local K-12 school systems.
+With a federal behavioral health grant from the Health Resources and Human Services Agency (HRSA), ACHS has developed a behavioral health program that integrates directly with the local K-12 school systems.
 This enables us to bring licensed ACHS counselors directly to the schools and bill their insurance directly.
 Now kids can get the care they need in their environment where they feel comfortable.

 The K-12 BH Program is a win-win for all!

 The benefit of this program is multi-faceted.
 Kids get the services they need without the need to leave school for an appointment or impacting their parent’s busy schedules.
 Teachers can focus on educating rather than dealing with behavioral issues, and communities benefit as ACHS bills the child’s insurance for the sessions, so there is no cost to the town.
 Plus, bringing behavioral health services directly to the school system means:

 - Kids get the care they need in a familiar environment that is comfortable